 In addition, «Customer Name» shall provide information BPA requests about Dedicated Resources for purposes of meeting: (1) BPA’s statutory obligations under section 7(b) of the Northwest Power Act and (2) regional resource adequacy programs and market participation.

-The Parties shall make best efforts to provide information requested under this section 17.1 within the time frame specified in the request.
+The Parties shall make best efforts to provide information requested under this section 17.1 within the reasonable time frames specified in the requests.
 If «Customer Name» fails to provide BPA with information «Customer Name» is required to provide pursuant to this Agreement and the absence of such information makes it impossible for BPA to perform a calculation, make a determination, or take an action required under this Agreement, then BPA may suspend its obligation to perform such calculation, make such determination, or take such action until «Customer Name» has provided such information to BPA.

 17.2 Reports(01/17/25 Version)